THE UNIVERSITY SURGERY

 The Practice will endeavour to dispatch any medical record required by the Health Authority within seven working days and same day if the request is urgent.

 We will respect our patients' privacy, dignity and confidentiality at all times.

-With a Doctor: For routine consultations we will endeavour to offer patients an appointment within two working days of the request.
+With a Doctor: For routine consultations we will endeavour to offer patients an appointment within five working days of the request.
 For medically urgent requests, we will offer an appointment on the same day.

 With a Practice Nurse: For routine appointments we will offer an appointment within five working days.

 If there is a delay in the appointment wait (when you arrive) we will let you know.